I'll be sharing one or two stories a month. Unless I'm feeling lazy.

-In a time when people value followers and likes, it’s hard to avoid wanting the same thing.
-I mean, who doesn’t like having quantifiable proof of your worth towards other people?
+At a time when people value followers and likes, it’s hard to avoid wanting the same thing.
+I mean, who doesn’t like having quantifiable proof of your self-worth?
 Admittedly, there were times when I felt disappointed in myself for not being influential enough.
 I’ve cycled through thoughts of self-doubt and insecurity.

 Is it me?
 Do people think I’m annoying?
 Am I using social media wrong?
 Am I supposed to post selfies and attach a thousand hashtags to gain people’s approval?

 The monologue keeps going.
-But once I have cycled through these thoughts, I stop myself and ask different questions.
+But once I’ve cycled through these thoughts, I stop myself and ask different questions.

 Do I really want to define my self-worth through these shallow numbers?
 What am I trying to prove?
 Doesn’t having more intimate relationships better than shallow ones?
 Who were you in this world before this became the “norm”?

 With these thoughts, I’m pulled back to reality.
 I understand that media can change the way we think about ourselves.
 It’s hard to avoid but we can’t allow it to define us.
 We have to be aware.

 Again, with social media, it’s so easy to see people succeed without learning the full story.
 It’s so easy to forget that we only see a snippet of a person’s life.
 They might make it look easy but there’s a good chance they spent hours working on their achievement.
 Always remember that you are a unique individual with your own unique experiences.
 You are shaped by your past and have control over your present.
 Focus on your own goals and be happy for other people.